9 Things to know before getting a credit card

 Before getting a credit card

-8. You can have discounts on certain purchases
+8. You can have discounts and perks on certain purchases

-Due to competition among lenders, credit cards usually come with discounts on certain purchases.
+Due to competition among credit card issuers, credit cards usually offer discounts and different perks on certain purchases.
 The most common discounts are:

-New customers also get sign-up bonuses and referral bonuses.
-Some credit card companies give more than $200 in sign-up bonuses.
+• Signup bonus.
+New customers also get sign-up bonuses, and some credit card companies offer more than $200 in sign-up bonuses.

-Cashback can be used to buy other products or pay off some of the balance you owe the lender.
+Cashback can be used to buy other products or pay off some of the balance you owe the card issuer.
 These discounts vary from one lender to another.

 9. You can swap a credit card with a high APR for one with a low APR

-It is possible to replace a high-APR credit card with one that has a lower APR.
+It is possible to replace a high-APR credit card with a lower APR.
 This is similar to the mortgage refinancing process.

 More learning resources